Choosing your first brokerage firm

 Open an account with Scottrade if you are only comfortable investing with one of the oldest, most established and

-largest online brokerage houses for do-it-yourself (DIY) investors in the country, or you are looking for an IRA account.
+largest online brokerage houses for do-it-yourself (DIY) investors in the country, or you are looking for an IRA account (no IRA fees).

 See the full Scottrade Review here

-All companies listed here are members of FINRA - have to comply to strict government rules.
-They are also SIPC insured - broker-dealer equivalent of banks FDIC insurance.
+All companies listed in this article are members of FINRA and have to comply to strict government rules.
+They are also SIPC insured which is a broker-dealer equivalent